moocf/periodic-network.java/README.md

-Bitonic network is a balanced counting network that allows processes to decompose operations, like counting, and reduce memory contention.
+Periodic network is a balanced counting network that allows processes to decompose operations, like counting, and reduce memory contention.

 ```java